Region 10 Interagency Early Intervention Committee (IEIC)

 - Head Start Programs Served:

-- Tri Valley Migrant Head Start, CCR&R Head Start- Freeborn & Olmsted, Three Rivers, & SEMCAC
+- Tri Valley Migrant Head Start, Families First of Minnesota, Head Start- Freeborn & Olmsted, Three Rivers, & SEMCAC

 - Reservation Served:

 - Prairie Island Reservation

 - 3 Education Districts

 - Terms Of Membership: Membership is at will and reviewed annually at the Spring IEIC meeting.